 Alan VAJDA, Ph.D., Integrative Biology.
 Dr. Vajda’s research interests include environmental signaling and endocrine disruption.
 His lab’s focus is on the emerging health issue of endocrine-active chemicals in wastewater-dominated streams and the assessment of these chemicals and their effects in fish.
 Studies include neural mechanisms underlying reproductive disruption by estrogenic mixtures and behavioral effects of embryonic exposure to environmentally relevant concentrations of common antidepressants.

-KETELAAR, Timothy, Psychology.
-Dr. Ketelaar is a social-cognitive scientist who adopts an interdisciplinary perspective combining evolutionary psychology, behavioral economics, and game theory to explore the role of emotion in judgment and decision-making.
-His approach can be considered an attempt to reverse engineer the functional design of emotion systems in order to better understand interesting phenomena such as cooperation among unrelated individuals, social judgments, and facial signaling of emotion.
+Timothy Ketelaar.
+Psychology.
+I’m a social-cognitive scientist who adopts an interdisciplinary perspective that combines evolutionary psychology, experimental economics, and game theory to explore the role of emotion in judgment and decision-making.
 Website.

 SERRANO, Elba, Biology.
 The Serrano lab studies the development of the nervous system with an emphasis on the sensory organ systems responsible for hearing and balance and on the process of mechanotransduction.
 We are especially interested in using informatics to identify molecular targets for neurotoxic and neuroprotective drugs.
 In a second line of investigation we are assessing heterostructured nanocrystal quantum dots (NQDs) for biocompatibility with the ultimate goal of using NQDs as probes to query molecular processes in neurons and neuroglia.
 Our laboratory is part of the MIT-Harvard Cell Decision Processes Center (CDP) and we collaborate with scientists and engineers at the Center for Integrated Nanotechnologies (CINT).
 Website.